 Modern Documentary Photography

 Documentary photography is becoming very popular.
 It’s a true art form these days.
-The combination of aesthetics, ethics and long term dedication makes it a difficult genre.
-But, it’s also very rewarding to make a documentary.
+The combination of aesthetics, ethics, and long-term dedication makes it a difficult genre.
+But it’s also very rewarding to make a documentary.

 There are definitely differences and similarities.
 But both genres are important in the world of photography.
 Most photographers that practice one of the two genres also explore the other.

 Do you want to act fast and show the truth about what’s happening today?
 Or do you want to take your time and tell a complex story?
-A complete work about a topic that’s not only important for history but also society and humanity.

 Both genres are very rewarding and highly regarded by society as well as art lovers.
 Don’t hesitate to jump into either one of the genres.